 This benefits your business in a few ways.
 Cashiers will no longer have to micromanage every transaction and instruct customers with an EMV chip card to insert it, and you can reduce your business’s instances of EMV fallback.
 On top of that, it protects your business from bank-initiated chargebacks.

-Standard terminals cannot communicate with other software or devices, limiting your reporting capabilities by making you rely on paper printouts (more on that later).
+A standard POS machine cannot communicate with other software or devices, limiting your reporting capabilities by making you rely on paper printouts (more on that later).
 Ideally, Smart Terminals communicate with a corresponding Virtual Terminal to log all transaction history.
 What does that mean for you?
 Customers’ information is securely captured and stored along with every transaction detail for future reference.

 Smart equipment should accept all payment types, including magstripe cards, EMV chip cards and NFC mobile payments.
 According to NFCWorld, Strategy Analytics projected that NFC transactions will grow to $160 billion in 2020.
 As payment technology and consumer habits continue to advance and center around mobile devices, NFC payments will increase in popularity.
 Failing to use a terminal that accepts mobile payments will likely set your business back.